jerryjappinen/graphql-unwrap/README.md

 # graphql-unwrap

 Unwrap nested objects from GraphQL responses into a flat storage by ID.
-Works with [GraphCMS](https://graphcms.com) and other providers.
+Works with [Hygraph](https://hygraph.com) and other providers.
 Can be used either client-side or server-side.

 GraphQL endpoints typically return nested data.
 Deep nesting and recursion can sometimes be hard to handle, though.
 This library turns every GraphQL response into a more manageable, flat data structure that makes client-side development easier.

-Demo on Observable and GraphCMS: [observablehq.com](https://observablehq.com/@jerryjappinen/graph)
+Demo on Observable and Hygraph: [observablehq.com](https://observablehq.com/@jerryjappinen/graph)